effectivehomeoffice/effectivehomeoffice.com/README.md

 Our requirements:

 - _27" to 30" diagonal_.
-Not to small and not to big.
+Not too small and not too big.
 Your workspace should fit on one full-screen.
 - _No ultra-wide_.
 Use a popular aspect ratio, so others can see your full screen when screen sharing.
 - _4K resolution_.
 4K is required for screen sharing, as the screen may be fitted or zoomed to your screen.
 4K helps here a lot.
 5K or more is not recommended, as others might have problems to display it correctly.
 - _Webcam built-in_.
 As stated below, the webcam should be as close to the main screen as possible.
 So it should be built-in and horizontally centered.